Pirouz-Nourian/VectoRelax_Vectorized_Dynamic_Relaxation/README.md

 ## A Vectorized NumPy code for Dynamic Relaxtion

-An educational code written by Shervin Azadi and Pirouz Nourian, NumPy operations explained by Kotryna Valeckaite
+A few educational codes written by Shervin Azadi, Pirouz Nourian, and Kotryna Valeckaite

 This repository has been created as an educational resource for the course [EARTHY: Computational Design for Earth Architecture](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48987)